4.18 Ongoing Case Planning

 11. Objectives, tasks, or other notes that constitute a plan for the child’s educational stability (reference SOP 4.28 Meeting Educational Needs) as required by Sec 475 (1)(g) and Sec 471 (a)(30) of the Social Security Act, including:

-1. Assurances that each placement takes into account the appropriateness of the child’s current school setting, as well as the proximity of the placement to the child’s current school at the time of placement;
+1. Assurances that each placement considers the appropriateness of the child’s current school setting, as well as the proximity of the placement to the child’s current school at the time of placement;

-2. Assurances that the cabinet coordinated with the local education agency to ensure the child is able to attend the same school where enrolled at the time of each placement;
+2. Assurances that the cabinet coordinated with the local education agency to ensure the child can attend the same school where enrolled at the time of each placement;

 4. Verification that a child, who has attained the minimum age for compulsory school attendance, is attending school in accordance with state law; or